 This species is native to Namibia (found in a small area of Rosh Pinah).

 Tylecodon singularis is an unusual succulent geophyte with tuberous roots that usually produce one (rarely up to 4) fleshy leaves.
 The fusiform caudex grows up to 1.6 inches (4 cm) in diameter.
 Leaves are almost circular and up to 3.2 inches (8 cm) in diameter.
 They are glandular-hairy, green with paler veins, and purplish lower surface.
 Flowers appear in summer, when the plant sheds its leaves, on an inflorescence up to 7.2 inches (18 cm) tall.
 They are tubular, up to 0.5 inches (1.3 cm) long, and pale yellowish-green with short hairs.

-The specific epithet "singularis" derives from a Latin word meaning "alone or single" and probably refers to the usually a solitary leaf of the plant.
+The specific epithet "singularis" derives from the Latin word "singulus," meaning "alone, unique or single" and probably refers to the usually solitary leaf of the plant.

 How to Grow and Care for Tylecodon singularis